 In this we see that although the Biblical world went through many turbulent tumultuous times historically, politically and religiously; the reason for Jesus coming was not to redeem history, politics or religion but to redeem mankind from sin and the works of the Devil.

 In order for Jesus to do so realize the redemptive master plans of God, He had to confront and subdue the Devil who it is said of being the god of this world.

 3 But if our gospel be hid, it is hid to them that are lost: 4 In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.

 Elsewhere in the Bible the same Devil is referred to as the prince of this world.
 Since the Devil is the god of this world, the careless who do not submit their lives daily to the will of Christ is easily brought under the influence of the Devil and spiritually manipulated.
 When spiritual manipulation is enforced, then that, which is brought under the influence of the Devil and other subversive spirits will act contrary to the ways and will of God; without even knowing it or accepting it to be wrong.

 It is for this and other well evidenced reasons in the Bible that God does not see a world shaped by science and reasoning; but one under spiritual subjugation by the Devil and other subversive spirits.

+8 He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.
-[1 John 3:8]

 The church is full of many works that can be attributed to the Devil especially where morality and sexuality is concerned.